Virtual Graduate Interview – How best to prepare

-We find its always a good idea to try the equipment, connect with a friend/family member before the interview This is to make sure the volume/camera will work.
+We find its always a good idea to try the equipment, connect with a friend/family member before the interview This is to make sure the volume/camera works.
 There is nothing worse than this all failing on the day.
-Make sure you are prepared and don’t leave it until 5 minutes before the start time.
+Making sure you are prepared is key.
+Don’t leave it until 5 minutes before the start time.
 Check at least a day before and again 1 hour before the interview.
 Enter the online process at least 5 minutes early as you would if you were attending the offices of a business.

 Make sure the screen has a professional background if you don’t feel your area will be tidy enough.
 There are many preset choices you can use from zoom or teams.
 Get this sorted the day before so again you can test it.

 When you meet the interviewer/assessor for the first time

 - Look into the webcam!
 This might feel unnatural, but it will give the interviewer the sense that you’re making eye contact and paying attention to what they’re saying.

 - Don’t move!
 Okay, so that’s not entirely reasonable, but try not to fidget, swivel your chair, type on the keyboard, or leave the frame of the video chat.
 It’s distracting and feels off-putting.